 Still, you do need to check that the Cooper S you want to buy hasn’t got a dodgy motor!
 The most-common issues you will find on these engines are to do with overheating and oil leaks.
 You won’t usually find many with overheating problems as these engines featured larger radiators.

 Oil leaks, like with any car, are often down to failing engine oil seals.
 Other things you need to look out for include worn piston rings and cylinder bores.
-I always recommend to people that buy these cars to get the compression checked in each cylinder.
+I always recommend to people that buy these cars to get the compression checked

 If your Mini Cooper S engine uses a lot of oil and has no visible oil leaks, check for smoke during acceleration.
 If you see blue smoke, especially when the engine gets started from cold, your motor has worn piston rings for sure.